The 338th U.S. Army Reserve Band

 • Determine if you are fit for duty in the U.S. Army.

-• Enlist in the U.S. Army and Complete Basic Training (9 weeks).
-All Army musicians who have passed the audition enlist with the rank of Private First Class (E-3).
+• Enlist in the U.S. Army and Complete Basic Training (10 weeks).
+All Army musicians who have passed the audition enlist with the rank of Specialist (E-4).

 • Perform monthly drill and two-week annual training